NathanNeff/scalatest_examples/README.md

-# ScalaTest Examples
+# Scala and ScalaTest Examples

-From "Scala Cookbook"
+Examples from "Scala Cookbook", and just plain Scala examples that I've seen in various places

 # SBT Notes